ElderFausto/Catholicam/README.md

 <img src="https://user-images.githubusercontent.com/85243693/215607391-97494350-39fb-4c81-85a9-098f56d9600c.png"/>

 <h2>Description 📜</h2>
 <p>The Catholicam project is a web application that aims to provide resources and information about the Catholic Church.
-The application includes sections on history, doctrine, liturgy, devotions and more.</p>
+The application includes sections on history, doctrine, liturgy, devotions and more.
+On the site, it is possible to create, read, edit, and delete posts.
+The project was integrated with the Firebase database.</p>

 <h2>Used Technologies 🛠️</h2>
 <ul>